Information on the European Medical Device Regulation

 Data that is relevant for the public is made accessible in a central European database that already exists today.
 The expanded version of EUDAMED will be introduced by mid 2022.
 Legal manufacturers, importers, or authorized representatives for the distribution of medical devices in the EU must add to EUDAMED data pertaining to the role of the actor, as well as the product-relevant data for each individual product to be distributed in the EU.

 What is the timetable of the MDR introduction?

-After the MDR was published on May 5th, 2017, the regulation went into force on May 25th, 2017, with a transition period that extends to May 26th, 2020.
+After the MDR was published on May 5th, 2017, the regulation went into force on May 25th, 2017, with a transition period that was intended to last until May 26th, 2020.
+Due to the COVID-19 pandemic the mandatory application of the MDR was postponed to May 2021.
 Until max.
-May 26th, 2024, MDD certificates will maintain their vadility (e.g. for products of risk classes II and III), unless it is required that an MDD certificate is to be replaced by an MDR certificate (e.g. for products of risk class 1).
+May 26th, 2024, MDD certificates will maintain their validity (e.g. for products of risk classes II and III), unless it is required that an MDD certificate is to be replaced by an MDR certificate (e.g. for products of risk class 1).
 After May 26th, 2025, products with an MDD certificate may no longer be placed on the market.

 What is the conformity assessment?

 The conformity assessment says whether a product and the respective manufacturer complies with the European MDR requirements.
 Depending on the risk classification of the individual products, B. Braun is entitled to carry out this audit itself.
 The additional evaluations are carried out via a so-called “notified body”.

 What is a notified body?

 A notified body is a private company that is named on behalf of the European Union to evaluate the conformity of a manufacturer with the MDR.
 Currently they are being evaluated with audits and after they have passed the audits, the notified bodies will then evaluate the processes of medical device manufacturers for MDR conformity.
 As soon as the compliance of the processes has been verified, products that are processed can be registered through these processes.